-First Offense: The device will be confiscated, a parent/guardian will be notified and the device will be returned to the student.
+First Offense: The device will be confiscated, a parent/guardian will be notified and the device will be returned to the student at the end of the day.
 It will be the student's responsibility to establish a time after school to collect the device from the main office and sign for the first offense.